 I’ve read several other blogs that cover service academy sports.
 And there are some really good ones.
 But I started the Navy Sports Nation blog to get a little deeper into how a particular result came about or why it did.
 I am a curious person by nature, and if I look hard enough, I can usually find an interesting angle that will be worth exploring.

 The other reason I started this blog was to shine a spotlight on some really good athletes in sports that fly just under the radar.
 They make just as many personal sacrifices as those from the higher visibility sports, so I figured they deserved some love too.
+So here, you can read about many different Navy sports including rowing, rifle, and soccer.

 Navy Sports Nation’s Goal